 Overview: My research addresses the significant problem of antibiotic resistance in bacteria along with aspects of the infection biology.
 For that, we use a combination of classical microbiology, biochemistry, cell biology, immunology and functional genomic techniques.
 I am particularly interested in developing novel therapeutic approaches (adjuvant therapy; modulation of infected macrophages) to treat multidrug resistant bacteria and their associated infections.

-Where are you looking: Natural products, chemical libraries, repurpose of known drugs and chemical synthesis (rational design) of new drugs.
+Where are you looking for antibiotics: Natural products, chemical libraries, repurpose of known drugs and chemical synthesis (rational design) of new drugs.

-Expertise required: New antibacterial compounds rationally designed; knockouts in specific bacterial genes related to antibiotic resistance; sequencing; bioinformatics analysis.
+Expertise required: New antibacterial compounds rationally designed, knockouts in specific bacterial genes related to antibiotic resistance, sequencing and bioinformatics analysis.

-Expertise offered: Testing of compounds for assessing antibacterial activity in vitro against Gram-negative and -positive bacteria in reference strains and in human clinical isolates; testing of compounds for efflux inhibition in bacteria; synergy testing with antibiotics and adjuvant compounds (for example: efflux pump inihibitors); metabolic profiling of bacterial isolates; toxicity assays in human cell lines; testing of compounds in cell lines, such as the human macrophages THP-1 for intracellular killing of phagocytosed bacteria or for cell activation (production of cytokines; production of reactive oxygen species, etc); Testing of compounds in epithelial cell lines, among others.
+Expertise offered: Testing of compounds for assessing antibacterial activity in vitro against Gram-negative and Gram-positive bacteria in reference strains and in human clinical isolates.
+Testing of compounds for efflux inhibition in bacteria.
+Synergy testing with antibiotics and adjuvant compounds (for example: efflux pump inhibitors).
+Metabolic profiling of bacterial isolates.
+Toxicity assays in human cell lines.
+Testing of compounds in cell lines, such as the human macrophages THP-1 for intracellular killing of phagocytosed bacteria or for cell activation (production of cytokines; production of reactive oxygen species, etc.).
+Testing of compounds in epithelial cell lines, among others.

-Issues: Identification/discovery of active compounds that are physiologically/clinically relevant (low toxicity; soluble in water, etc).
+Bottlenecks: Identification/discovery of active compounds that are physiologically/clinically relevant (low toxicity; soluble in water, etc.).

 Professor Tony Maxwell